Electro-Corp/CHASE/docs/gettingstarted.md

 * chase.so or chase.dll (depending on your OS)
 * The source code for CHASE

-To compile with CHASE, include the proper headers and add chase.so to the files you compile.
+To compile with CHASE, include the proper headers and add chase.dll (or chase.so) to the files you compile.

 ## Basic program